Attack on the Pentagon

 “The Bay of Pigs was a mistake, and a blemish on my administration.
 For that I apologize, Prime Minister.
 This is why we have called for peace between our people.
 We need a change in policy between our nations.
 For the sake of the people.”

-Outside the window in the hallway, the Secret Service agent reached for his earpiece, before jogging away towards the end of the hallway.
+Outside the window in the hallway, the Secret Service agent reached for his earpiece, before jogging away towards the end of the hallway in distress.

 Inside the conference room, President Kennedy thought to himself for a brief moment, placing his hands on the table.